redhat-developer/vscode-java/USAGE_DATA.md

    * `java.settings.url`, `java.format.settings.url`, `java.quickfix.showAt`, `java.symbols.includeSourceMethodDeclarations`, `java.completion.guessMethodArguments`, `java.completion.postfix.enabled`, `java.cleanup.actionsOnSave`, `java.sharedIndexes.enabled`, `java.inlayHints.parameterNames.enabled`, `java.server.launchMode`, `java.autobuild.enabled`
  * The extension name and the choice made when a recommendation to install a 3rd party extension is proposed
  * The name of Java commands being manually executed, and any resulting errors
+ * The number of results (eg. 20), whether an error occured (eg. false), and duration (in milliseconds) when code assist is activated

 ## What's included in the general telemetry data

 Please see the